Learn how to make DIY custom stickers for your crochet business following this super easy beginner sticker tutorial.

 This post may contain affiliate links meaning I may receive a small commission from purchases made.

-Be sure to hang out till the very end because Im also going to show you how to get your diy custom stickers mass-produced professionally and in bulk.
+Be sure to hang out till the very end because Im also going to show you how to get your DIY custom stickers mass-produced professionally and in bulk.

 This is the best solution for those shops who are getting steady sales and want to spice up their packaging, include a cute, branded, freebie with their customer’s order, or start selling stickers in your Etsy shop alongside your crochet makes.